Skip to main content

 3. Mounjaro may be better at lowering A1C compared to Victoza

 Victoza and Mounjaro haven’t been directly compared in head-to-head studies.
 But based on individual clinical trial results, it appears that Mounjaro likely leads to greater hemoglobin A1C (HbA1c or A1C) reduction.
-Your A1C represents your average blood glucose levels over the past 2 to 3 months.
+Your A1C represents your average blood sugar levels over the past 2 to 3 months.

-During clinical trials, Victoza lowered people’s A1C levels up to 1% after 52 weeks (1 year), depending on the dose used.
+During clinical trials, Victoza lowered people’s A1C levels up to around 1% after 52 weeks (1 year), depending on the dose used.
 In its clinical trials, the highest Mounjaro dose (15 mg) lowered the A1C by about 2% after 40 weeks (about 9 months).
 With both Victoza and Mounjaro, people using higher doses experienced greater A1C reduction.

 Keep in mind these numbers are averages.
 You may have greater or lesser A1C reduction than what’s discussed here.
 A1C changes depend on many factors.
 These include the foods you eat, how often you exercise, and other diabetes medications you may take.